Setting the Course: California Leadership in the Age of Trump

 Panel Discussion with Senator Bill Monning, Assemblyman Mark Stone, and Secretary of Natural Resources John Laird

 With the Trump administration looking to roll back progress on healthcare, environmental sustainability, civil rights, and social equity, California is charting a course in the opposite direction.
 With a large Democratic majority, the Golden State is poised to assume an even greater leadership role on the environment, economy, and social justice.
-Please join us for a lively evening with some of California's most visionary leaders as they set the course for the California in the Age of Trump.
+On the evening of Thursday, April 13th, the community gathered at the Irvine Auditorium to hear a lively discussion with some of California's most visionary leaders as they set the course for the California in the Age of Trump.

 Irvine Auditorium, Middlebury Institute of International Studies